b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 Finally we get our results.
 We can compare them with the cutoff values from
 @sec:statistics_intro_cutoff_levels, e.g. $\beta \le 0.2$, $power \ge 0.8$.
 So
-it turns out that if in reality Peter is a better tennis player than John (and on average wins with the ratio 5:1) then we will be able to confirm that rougly in 3 experiments out of 10 (experiment - the result of 6 games that they play with each other).
+it turns out that if in reality Peter is a better tennis player than John (and on average wins with the ratio 5:1) then we will be able to confirm that roughly in 3 experiments out of 10 (experiment - the result of 6 games that they play with each other).
 This is because the power of a test should be $\ge$ 0.8 (accepted by statisticians), but it is `jl powerOfTest` (estimated in our